shalivan/shalivan.github.io/_posts/DOP/0001-01-01-Vellum_SOP.md

 - DOP
 - Vellum
 - Houdini
-description:  Houdini vellum solver in SOP's.
+description:  Houdini solver in SOP's.
 ---

 <!-- more -->